pmaillot/X32-Behringer/README.md

 Source code is set for 4-space tabs in Eclipse.

 ### Contribution guidelines ###
 Feel free to use :-).
-If you find bugs, please report them; if you fix some bugs, please propose you code so everyone can benefit.
+If you find bugs, please report them; if you fix some bugs, please propose your code so everyone can benefit.

 ### Who do I talk to? ###
 patrick.maillot@gmail.com